| | NEXT time a swarm

 nest sites suggest that the swarm finds the available sites and

+consistently chooses the best one.
 Prof Seeley and Buhrman used swarms in which

 every individual bee was marked with a number, and they videotaped